akaterra/unitsnap.js/readme.md

 # UnitSnap.js

-The library allows to use the taken or saved snapshot of the units observed during an execution flow as an assertion in unit tests.
+The library allows to use an immediately taken or saved snapshot of the units observed during the execution flow as assertion in the unit tests.
-The principle of this stands on the concept of the pure function which always has the same result of execution (may be partially for individual purposes).
+The principle of this based on the concept of a pure function which always has the same result of execution (may be partially for individual purposes).
-Then this result can be saved as a snapshot and compared with a snapshot of the same execution flow.
+Then this result can be saved as a snapshot and compared after with a snapshot of the same execution flow.

-### Contents
+### Table of contents

 * [Installation](#installation)
 * [Example of snapshot generation](#example-of-snapshot-generation)